Adjective Endings in Spanish Grammar

 los grandes músicosthe great musicians

-• Adjective that end with a consonant, or , take -es in the plural.
+• Adjectives that end in a consonant take the ending -es in the plural.

 Example: